 - Mandarin oranges, pineapple, and cherry pie filling create the pretty layers.

-Top that with half of the cherry pie filling, half of the mandarin oranges, and half of the pineapple.
+- Layer half of the cake in the dish, followed by half of the pudding, half of the cherry pie filling, half of the pineapple, and half of the mandarin oranges.

 Can punch bowl cake be made ahead?